ervinpepic/GlobeAbc/wp-content/plugins/hd-quiz/readme.txt

 **TODO List** - please note that there are no timelines for completion of any of the following features and this list is not in any particular order.

- - Fully translation ready (not just the quizzes, but the entire admin area)
- - Featured image / media upgrade.
-Ability to use embedded media (youtube video, vimeo etc)
  - Dynamic results - instead of just pass/fail results, we can create as many results as needed.
 Example, a 0% result and a 100% perfect score result.
  - "hookable" question types - ability for any developer to add custom question types
- - better author mode integration
  - Gamify compatibility? (let me know if this is something you are interested in)
+ - Load via Ajax

 == Installation ==